Straits of Florida: Offshore Cuba

 Cuba has three producing offshore oil fields within 5 km of its north coast opposite Florida.
 The US Geological Survey estimates that the North Cuba Basin contains 5500000000 oilbbl of undiscovered petroleum liquids and 9.8 trillion cubic feet of natural gas, almost all in the offshore part of the basin.

 The issue of allowing oil and gas exploration offshore Florida became a hotly contested topic in the 2008 US elections.
 In a column published 5 June 2008, syndicated columnist George Will wrote that a Chinese oil company was then drilling in Cuban waters 60 mi from the Florida coast, a claim that was repeated by candidates in favor of offshore drilling.
 In fact, no drilling was then taking place in that part of Cuban waters.

 In 2004 the Spanish oil company Repsol drilled in deep Cuban waters between Cuba and the Florida Keys, and found an oil deposit; the deposit was judged noncommercial, and the hole was plugged.
 In October 2008, Cuba signed an agreement with the Brazilian state oil company Petrobras, which provides for Petrobras to drill for oil and gas in deep waters off the north shore of Cuba.
 In July 2009, Cuba signed an agreement with the Russian government giving the Russian oil company Zarubezhneft oil exploration rights off the north shore of Cuba.
-By May 2011 Petrobas had withdrawn from the 2008 agreement due to poor prospects.
+By May 2011 Petrobras had withdrawn from the 2008 agreement due to poor prospects.